Revised on October 16, 2023

 Indeed, working to meet the needs of its customers through pilot programs in the field has been a hallmark of Hazel’s business strategy from its inception, and a core element of Mouat’s startup philosophy.
 “If you are not out there with the customers, experiencing what the customers need in the process,” he says, “you’re going to get an ugly surprise when you finally decide to start selling.”

 Looking ahead: making food waste a thing of the past

 Now that Hazel is nearing the sales stage, its approach is paying off.
-In the past year, the company has partnered with more than 100 produce shippers, including melon grower DFI Marketing, which began deploying the sachets on its exports after a 30-day field test showed a 49 percent increase in marketable product.
+By 2018, the company had partnered with more than 100 produce shippers, including melon grower DFI Marketing, which began deploying the sachets on its exports after a 30-day field test showed a 49 percent increase in marketable product.
 Among Hazel’s many Latin American partners is AMR Agro, one of the Dominican Republic’s largest growers of green-skin avocados, and Mouat says his company—currently at 14 employees—has begun looking at markets in Europe and South Africa, “getting bigger and better all the time.”